networkMe/missinghud2/README.md

 ## Current features
 * Works in fullscreen and windowed mode (as it's a direct OpenGL implementation)
 * Shows how your raw statistics change as you pick up items and use pills, real-time
+* Allows you to choose at what precision you see the raw statistics (default is 1 decimal place)
 * Statistics HUD on the left of the Rebirth viewport shows:
+  * Total tears fired in run (optional)
   * Speed
   * Range
   * Tear firerate (Tear delay, lower is faster)
   * Shot speed
+  * Shot height (optional)
   * Damage
   * Luck
   * Deal with the Devil % chance